Ever land on a webpage and get frustrated by long load times, 404 pages, and hard to navigate menus?

-In this article, we’ll go over a few eCommerce user experience best practices to turn more traffic into sales.
+That’s why, in this article, we’ll go over 15 eCommerce user experience best practices you can start using today to turn more traffic into sales.

-But after all that work and money put into getting traffic, they often fail to realize why their conversion rates may not be as high as they expected.
+After all that work and money put into getting traffic, they often fail to realize why their conversion rates aren’t as high as they’d hoped.

 This problem stems from a poor user experience.
-It affects your visitors, customers, profits, and business.
+It affects your visitors, customers, and business.

 To create a better experience for your visitors, and increase your bottom line in the process, let’s take a look at 15 eCommerce UX best practices.